jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 Notice that we aren't calling `app.listen` in `app.ts` as we normally would in an Express application.
 When our server is running within AWS lambda, we don't want to listen on a port to receive requests; instead we'll build a custom AWS handler function and pass the request to our Express server directly.

-Create a new file called `lambda.ts`:
+Create a new file called `src/lambda.ts`:

 ```typescript
 import serverlessExpress from '@vendia/serverless-express'